 Anti-anxiety medications such as Xanax or Ativan can help with the anxiety associated with the serotonin drop and can make the depression more manageable.
 Engaging in activities that naturally increase serotonin levels, such as cardiovascular exercise and sex, also help reduce withdrawal symptoms and make you feel a little better.

 Understanding the association between ecstasy and the depression is essential to overcoming it and recognizing that it’s a symptom of withdrawal, not a permanent mind set.

 Get the Help You Need

 If you regularly binge on MDMA and have experienced the nasty side effects of suicide Tuesday, it’s time to seek help.
 Regular use of ecstasy can be dangerous and cause permanent changes to how your brain functions.
-Call 800-609-2774 today to talk to someone who can help.
+Call 800-609-2774 (Who Answers?) today to talk to someone who can help.